freedomtowin/dsc-complex-time-series-challenge/README.md

 The original problem statement was given here: http://www.datasciencecentral.com/forum/topics/challenge-of-the-week-identifying-patterns-in-complex-time-series

+#### Problem Statement

+Businesses collect discrete-time data and need to analyze time series problems.
+There are automated time series models such as ARIMA models which address this problem.
+There are 3 different ARIMA models with 3 different tuning parameters which really isn't an automated solution to this problem.
+Signal processing technique can decompose a time series into many meaningful features, but the techniques needs to have certain assumptions met.
+If this assumptions can be met, then a forecasting model can be created with these extracted features.

-There was also a verbal solution given in the members only section.
-I'm not sure if its legal to share the whole thing, but here is an excerpt of the solution. " The time series has a weekly periodicity with two peaks: Monday and Thursday, corresponding respectively to the publication of the Monday and Thursday digests.
+The time series analyze in this problem has a weekly periodicity with two peaks: Monday and Thursday, corresponding respectively to the publication of the Monday and Thursday digests.
 The impact of the Monday and Thursday email blasts extent over the next day; this makes measuring the yield more difficult, unless you use additional data, e.g. from our newsletter vendor.
 However, the bulk of the impact is really on Monday and Thursday."

 I saw a DSC article that talked about finding trends using signal processing techniques. http://www.datasciencecentral.com/profiles/blogs/how-we-combined-different-methods-to-create-advanced-time-series .
 The trend component could be created and entered into the regression model as an independent variable.
 I should the trend component in one of the figures above.
 I think it wouldn't make sense to reuse frequencies components from the trend component because their periods (cycles/seconds) are very large (upwards of 200 days).